LUMI

 You can also find pre-built container images in: /appl/local/containers/sif-images

-Run your job
+Run your first job

 It is generally recommended to launch your jobs with batch-scripts.
 We provide the following example, which you can use as a basis for your own batch scripts.